clairehelland/mcc-authentic-grace-2.0/README.md

 A neutral color palette was chosen, which aligns with the business goals and customer persona, with just a dash of color.
 Two very simple mood boards with two similar color schemes were created as part of the design process (and included with wireframe/mock-up) to help guide the look and feel of the site as it was molded into the current form.

+Similar design considerations were used in Phase 2 of the project.

 ### Wireframe/Mock-up

 The wireframe/mock-up includes a couple versions of the homepage, a design for a desktop and mobile e-mail module, menus, mobile layout and mood boards.
 Figma was used to design and create this layout, which can be seen below: